Ricardo Lumengo: Politics

-Alongside his political activities marked as always by the defense of human rights, support for the integration of foreigners in Switzerland and the fight against racism, Ricardo Lumengo is currently committed to renewing ties with the African continent particularly with his country of origin, Angola, in order to benefit not only the political class but also civil society from his professional and political experience acquired in Switzerland.
-Ricardo Lumengo hopes so to make his contribution for the Strengthening of democratic institutions and good governance.
+Alongside his political activities marked by the defense of human rights, support for the integration of foreigners in Switzerland and the fight against racism, Ricardo Lumengo is currently committed to renewing ties with the African continent particularly with his country of origin, Angola, in order to benefit not only the political class but also civil society from his professional and political experience acquired in Switzerland.
+Ricardo Lumengo hopes so to make his contribution for the strengthening of democratic institutions and good governance.